zenml-io/zenml/docs/book/deploying-zenml/zenml-cloud/zenml-cloud.md

 # ☁ ZenML Cloud

 ZenML Cloud is a Software-as-a-Service (SaaS) platform that extends the capabilities of the open-source ZenML product.
-It provides users with a centralized control plane to effortlessly launch and manage their ZenML server instances.
-The core foundation of ZenML Cloud remains the powerful open-source offering, but with ZenML Cloud, users gain access to a host of additional features designed to streamline the machine learning workflow.
+It provides you with a centralized control plane to effortlessly launch and manage their ZenML server instances.
+The core foundation of ZenML Cloud remains the powerful open-source offering, but with ZenML Cloud, you gain access to a host of additional features designed to streamline the machine learning workflow.

 <div data-full-width="true">